Panton99/Freezer-Keeper-final-project-/README.md

 Program name: Freezer keeper Used MySQL database with local host URL.
+Description:
+The program, called Freezer Keeper, uses a MySQL database with a local host URL.
+Its purpose is to address the challenge of keeping track of storage dates for home-refrigerated foods, which have short time limits and are difficult to manage.
+The program helps users store food for appropriate dates, thereby keeping it fresh for longer periods.

 1. Purpose<br />
 **Hard to keep up the storage date**